TikhonJelvis/RL-book/appendix4/appendix4.md

 ## The Hamilton-Jacobi-Bellman (HJB) Equation {#sec:hjb-appendix}

-In this Appendix, we provide a quick coverage of the Hamilton-Bellman-Jacobi (HJB) Equation, which is the continuous-time version of the Bellman Optimality Equation.
+In this Appendix, we provide a quick coverage of the Hamilton-Jacobi-Bellman (HJB) Equation, which is the continuous-time version of the Bellman Optimality Equation.
 Although much of this book covers Markov Decision Processes in a discrete-time setting, we do cover some classical Mathematical Finance Stochastic Control formulations in continuous-time.
 To understand these formulations, one must first understand the HJB Equation, which is the purpose of this Appendix.
 As is the norm in the Appendices in this book, we will compromise on some of the rigor and emphasize the intuition to develop basic familiarity with HJB.

 ### HJB as a continuous-time version of Bellman Optimality Equation